- Who are you?

 Who are you?

-Lab Muffin is solely run by me, Michelle, a twenty-something PhD grad and science educator in Sydney, Australia.
+Lab Muffin is solely run by me, Michelle, a thirty-something PhD grad and science educator in Sydney, Australia.
 I spend all my time eating/breathing science or playing with beauty products!
 I am Chinese-Australian, which means my English spelling is excellent, my Chinese writing is appalling, and I have a rabid love of potatoes and chicken feet.

 Why did you start Lab Muffin?